A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem: The variational formulation

 \subsection{Lagrange multiplier formulation}

-We now proceed with the derivation of our Lagrange multiplier variational formulation for the coupling of the Navier-Stokes and Biot problems.
-To this end, we begin by introducing two Lagrange multiplier which has a meaning of Navier-Stokes velocity and Darcy pressure on the interface, respectively,
+We now proceed with the derivation of our Lagrange multiplier variational formulation for the coupling of the Navier--Stokes and Biot problems.
+To this end, we begin by introducing two Lagrange multipliers, which represent the Navier--Stokes velocity and Darcy pressure on the interface, respectively,